cuemacro/findatapy/README.md

 # Coding log

+* 20 Apr 2018 - Remove rows where all NaNs for daily data when returning from MarketDataGenerator
 * 26 Mar 2018 - Change logging level for downloading dates of DukasCopy
 * 20 Mar 2018 - Added insert_sparse_time_series in Calculation, and mask_time_series_by_time in Filter.
 * 07 Mar 2018 - Fixed bugs for date_parser.